Al Watan (Saudi Arabia): Prominent columnistsAl Watans editor-in-chief, Jamal Khashoggi, was an influential journalist who worked in the newspaper until May 2010. Khashoggi was assassinated in 2018. Additionally, it hosts relatively liberal columnists such as Turki Al Dakhil, Amira Kashari and Mahmoud Sabaagh. Current editor-in-chief of the paper is Talal Al Sheik who is also a member in board of directors of Saudi Journalists Association (SJA). Mahmoud Trawri, a former literary editor of Al Watan, won the Sharjah Award for Arab Creativity for his first novel Maimouna in 2001. The novel is about the role of local merchant in slave trade and the racism experienced by the North African people in Saudi Arabia. However, his book was banned in the Kingdom. Saudi activist Manal Al Sharif also wrote for the daily. Another Saudi Arabian woman journalist, Samar Al Mogran, is among the former contributors of Al Watan.

+Influence

-InfluenceAl Watan became a forum for reformist issues in the early 2003.
+Al Watan became a forum for reformist issues in the early 2003.
 Columnists initiated a discussion regarding whether the teachings of strict Muslim scholars were granted too much credence within Saudi society.
 They also began to challenge the authority of the mutaween, the religious police force.
 Late Interior Minister Prince Nayef, who effectively controlled the press in Saudi Arabia, clearly showed his distaste for the new discussions taking place.
 As a result of its progressive approach, religious conservatives began to call Al Watan Al-Wathan, which means "the idol" in Arabic.
 The paper is regarded as the youngest and one of the highest distribution papers in Saudi Arabia.

 Controversy

 Resignation of editor-in-chief in 2002

 In March 2002, fifteen students at a girls' school in Mecca died due to fire.
 It was alleged that the feared religious police, or mutawaeen, had not attempted to rescue the students immediately, because the students inside the burning building were not wearing the requisite black body covering.
 In the following months, some editors were dismissed, including Qenan al Ghamdi, the brash editor-in-chief of Al Watan.
 Al Ghamdi was fired after a report described poor living conditions for Interior Ministry soldiers deployed to Mecca for the annual Hajj pilgrimage.